 One of the best ways to identify potential problems is to have a professional home inspection done.
 The home inspector will examine the condition of all of the items mentioned above and other important features that you may not be able to access or evaluate, such as wiring, HVAC, plumbing, insulation, and more.
 In times of frenzied markets, buyers may be tempted to forego it.
 If you do opt against a home inspection, you do so at your own risk.

-Before you make an offer, talk to one of the experienced real estate agents at Katie Zarpas Group for more information.
-They are well-versed in home buying, and they can help you find exactly what you’re looking for and learn what questions to ask when buying a home.
-Contact them today to find out more about their comprehensive real estate services.
+Before you make an offer, reach out to Katie Zarpas Group for more information.
+Katie Zarpas is well-versed in home buying, and she can help you find exactly what you’re looking for and learn what questions to ask when buying a home.
+Contact her today to find out more about their comprehensive real estate services.